 65th and U.S. 34 Intersection Improvements

 Greeley’s growth and expansion to the west greatly increased traffic and congestion at the 65th Avenue and U.S. 34 Bypass intersection.
-To alleviate those conditions, in 2020 Greeley will add three new lanes to the northern side of the intersection.
+To alleviate those conditions, the improvements will add three new lanes to the northern side of the intersection.

 Additional dedicated lanes will help increase the safety of this frequently used intersection and should increase smooth and efficient traffic movement.
-Adding these additional lanes will not completely prevent backups at peak traffic hours, it should help move drivers along at a quicker pace.
+Adding more lanes will not completely prevent backups at peak traffic hours, it should help move drivers along at a quicker pace.

 This construction work will also close 28th Street to the east of 65th Avenue and create a detention pond to help with drainage and flooding issues.